EduhG/weather_app/README.md

 # Weather App
-A weather application that displays graphs of temperatures based on time
+A weather application that displays graphs of temperatures based on time.

 ## How do I run this project locally?

+The app is bundled with a database which contains some data.
+To run the app as is visit link and use:
+    Username: edwin
+    Password admin2016

 ### 1. Clone the repository:

     git clone https://github.com/EduhG/weather_app.git